mgutz/nanoc3_blog/README.md

 ## Installation

     % gem install rack mime-types nanoc3 haml
+    % git clone git://github.com/mgutz/nanoc3_blog.git your_blog

 ## Usage

 ### Adding Content

-Create a new file under content.
+Create a new file under `content/`.
 The path to the file must begin with a date in the following format--YYYY/MM/DD.
 The front page uses this date information to select the newest posts.
 I suggest creating a YYYY subfolder to organize your posts: